apollo

 0

-FLUTICASONE PROPIONATE is for inhalation only.
-Your doctor will recommend how often you need to use FLUTICASONE PROPIONATE based on your medical condition.
-Some people may experience headache, sore throat, hoarse voice, and fungal infection in the mouth.
-Most of these side effects of FLUTICASONE PROPIONATE do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+Fluticasone Propionate is for inhalation only.
+Some people may experience side effects like headache, sore throat, hoarse voice, and fungal infection in the mouth.
+If any of the side effects persist or worsen, please consult your doctor.

 Medicinal Benefits